There is nothing on the planet I do better than sleep, it is my super power.

 4. Community – This is public accountability, but the context is that of declarations.
 You want to have a community where you can publicly declare your goals and aspirations.
 In the context of community, you are highly motivated to accomplish what you’ve shared.

-This works best where you state a concrete goals as well as your “punishment” if you don’t accomplish the goal.
+This works best where you state a concrete goal as well as your “punishment” if you don’t accomplish the goal.
 It might sound like this…

 “I’m going to make 100 prospecting calls this week – 20 a day.
 If I don’t accomplish this, I’m going to wash my managing broker’s car this weekend.”